Roadmap & Vision

 Research Goals:

-• Implementing state-of-the-art multilayer network algorithms from research literature
+• Implementing state-of-the-art multilayer network algorithms from current research

-• Providing a flexible framework for developing new multilayer methods
+• Providing a flexible framework for developing and comparing new multilayer methods

-• Supporting reproducible research with comprehensive documentation and examples
+• Supporting reproducible research with clear documentation and runnable examples

 Production Use Cases: